FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/The Domain layer.md

 By moving it to a useCase justifies their existence and usage.

 #### Combine data from Repositories
-This can be often used in ViewModels making them larger and complex and makes harder to
+This can be often used in ViewModels making them larger and complex and makes harder to **Test and reuse**, so by moving them into their own useCases allows them to simplify that logic.
-1. Test
-2. Reuse

-Combine data from multiple repositories

 #### Allow access to Data Layer?
-Stop domain from bypassing DomainLayer Logic
-Makes testing ViewModel easier

-Forces useCases **everywhere**
+When adding useCases to your domain layer still having the UI Layer accessing directly some repositories form the Data Layer you may ask yourself;  _"Should I migrate **all of the business data to a use case?**"_
+And the answer to that question may depend on your project and how strict you want your architecture to be, the main benefit of doing so is that It makes **testing ViewModel easier**

+While the main drawback is that it forces useCases **everywhere**.

+> [!NOTE] Personal recommendation
-add usecases only when needed allowing the UI layer to access the Data Layer **as required**.
+> Add usecases only when needed allowing the UI layer to access the Data Layer **as required**.

-- Strict rules
-- Codebase

 ## Relates to
 ## References